ISO 50001 Energy Management System for Industrial Enterprises

 Middle managers and specialists in energy departments and other company units.

-Face-to-face or online learning, with a mix of lectures and hands-on activities from group projects to individual tasks, with some requiring a computer.
-Active listening techniques are used in both formats.
+Online learning, with a mix of lectures and hands-on activities from group projects to individual tasks, with some requiring a computer.

 Educational outcomes